Skip to content

 Pie chart showing the welfare program expenditures portion of the entire federal budget.

-The graph below is a picture of the welfare system from 1963 through 2023.
+The graph below shows the welfare system from 1963 through 2023.
 It shows expenditures per year adjusted for inflation.
 The programs are shown from the bottom of the chart to the top based on when the programs began operations.
 Expenditures have generally increased over the timeframe as programs were formed and expanded.
 The drop in costs in 2017 – 2019 is generally from the reduction of users based on the strong economy experienced in those years.
 The large increase in 2021 and 2022 is from Coronavirus relief expansion.
 More on welfare growth.

 Graph of the spending of each welfare program from its creation through the year 2023, overlaid on top of the poverty rate.